 \subsection{Simulations}

-To test the accuracy of rescaling we run a set of N-body simulations using GADGET-2 code (\cite{springel}) with dark matter only.
-Volume of all the simulations is a cubic box of $500 h^{-1}$ Mpc size, the total number of particles is $512^3$, the gravitational softening parameter is $25 h^{-1}$ kpc.
-For the initial conditions we used the N-GenIC code by V. Springel.
-We held the phases of the initial velocity field the same for all the simulations.
-The cosmological model is flat Universe with $\Lambda$CDM -cosmology where $\Omega_m+\Omega_\Lambda=1$.
+To test the accuracy of rescaling, we run a set of \textit{N}-body simulations using GADGET-2 code (\cite{springel}) with dark matter only.
+The volume of all the simulations is a cubic box of $500 h^{-1}$ Mpc in size, the total number of particles is $512^3$ and the gravitational softening parameter is $25 h^{-1}$ kpc.
+For the initial conditions, we used the \textit{N}-GenIC code written by V. Springel.
+We held the phases of the initial velocity field the same for all of the simulations.
+The cosmological model is a flat Universe with $\Lambda$CDM cosmology where $ \Omega_{\mathrm{m}}+\Omega_\Lambda=1$.
 The simulations were run on the supercomputer of the Nuclear Physics and Astrophysics Division of P.N.
 Lebedev Physical Institute.

-For finding the haloes we used the Amiga's Halo Finder (AHF) (\cite{gill}, \cite{knebe}).
-The minimum number of particles in a halo is set to $60$, the total number of haloes in each simulation is about $10^5$ at $z=0$.
-For the MF construction the Friends-of-Friends (\cite{FOF}) method is used quite often e.g. in \cite{warren}, so we also used RockStar halo finder (\cite{Behroozi}).
-The virial overdensity $\Delta$ is calculated for each set of cosmological parameters using spherical top-hat collapse model (\cite{gross}).
+For finding the haloes, we used the Amiga's Halo Finder (AHF) (\cite{gill}, \cite{knebe}).
+The minimum number of particles in a halo is set to $60$ and the total number of haloes in each simulation is about $10^5$ at $z=0$.
+For the MF construction, the Friends-of-Friends (\cite{FOF}) method is used quite often, e.g. in \cite{warren}, so we also used the RockStar halo finder (\cite{Behroozi}).
+The virial overdensity $\Delta$ is calculated for each set of cosmological parameters using a spherical top-hat collapse model (\cite{gross}).
 Only the isolated haloes are used.

-We vary three cosmological parameters, $\Omega_m$, $\sigma_8$ and $n_s$.
-Our set of simulations is summarized in Table \ref{ref:tab1}.
-In addition to our own simulations we use two public available simulations: Bolshoi and BolshoiP (\cite{klypin}).
+We vary three cosmological parameters, $ \Omega_{\mathrm{m}}$, $\sigma_8$ and $n_s$.
+Our set of simulations is summarized in Table 1.
+In addition to our own simulations, we use two publicly available simulations: Bolshoi and BolshoiP (\cite{klypin}).
 The halo catalogues were obtained from the COSMOSIM database (www.cosmosim.org).
 The haloes were identified using the standard overdensity criterion with $\Delta = 360\cdot \rho_{back}$ with the spherical overdensity-based BDM halo finder.